 Adjusting the targeted location is easy.
 Facebook lets you do radius targeting, which targets the radius around a certain point.
-For example, let’s say my church, Vanco Valley Church, is located in Minneapolis.
-Because many people in the metropolitan area around Minneapolis are willing to drive to the city for an event or service, I would set the targeted radius around the city to 25 miles.
+For example, let’s say our church, Vanco Valley Church, is located in Minneapolis.
+Because many people in the metropolitan area around Minneapolis are willing to drive to the city for an event or service, you would set the targeted radius around the city to 25 miles.

 Once you set your targeted area, you’ll want to adjust one more location setting.
 Adjusting this setting will limit waste and lead to better outcomes for your campaign.

-Above the locations, you’ll see a dropdown box like so.
+Above the locations, you’ll see a dropdown box like this.

 If you’re a local church, you’ll want to select the “People living in this location” option.
 This will ensure you're connecting with the people in your community.
 The other options in the dropdown will likely lead to wasted spend, as many would include people who are unable to join your church events due to distance.